sean-olson-e/Angular-and-the-ArcGIS-API-for-JavaScript/README.md

 complex samples in the other branches of this repository.

 ### Branches:
+* master -- implment the ArcGIS API in Angular using the Esri Loader
-* master -- simple map application
+* map_state_management -- implements map state mangement using an Angular service

 ### Cloning this Repository
 To clone this repository with all of its branches, run these commands from your console.